mtxrii/Polish-Calculator/README.md

 ### Inspiration

-The way lisp languages take in input theoretically has the ability to eliminate any subroutines of syntax detection.
-I.e.
+The way LISP languages take in input theoretically has the ability to eliminate any subroutines of syntax detection.
+In other words, programming a new language that follows the rules of the original LISP would be no more complex than adding new operations to a polish notation calculator.
+This is why the concept of one of these enternained me this much.